In this section the Society gives details of the outcomes of any complaints made against members.

 The report is to be submitted no earlier than three months and no later than six months from the date of accepting Consensual Disposal.

-Terry Jones accepted the Assessment Panel findings on 02/12/2021 and is currently Under Sanction.
+Terry Jones accepted the Assessment Panel findings on 02/12/2021 and was sanctioned.